neoforged/.github/primers/1.21.6/index.md

         - `$Wrench` - A record which handles the force and torque applied to the leash.
 - `net.minecraft.world.item.LeadItem#leashableInArea` -> `Leashable#leashableInArea`

+### Removal of Mob Effects Atlas

+The mob effect atlas has been removed and merged with the gui altas.

+- `net.minecraft.client.Minecraft#getMobEffectTextures` is removed
+- `net.minecraft.client.gui.Gui#getMobEffectSprite` - Gets the location of the mob effect sprite.
+- `net.minecraft.client.resources.MobEffectTextureManage` class is removed
+- `AtlasIds#MOB_EFFECTS` is removed

 ### Tag Changes

 - `minecraft:block`